bluzeey/personalwebsite/README.md

-# PersonalWebsite
+# Personal Website
-I have tried to create a website using Javascript, HTML and CSS .
+I have tried to create a website using Javascript, HTML and CSS.